beegee-tokyo/WisBlock-IAQ-PM-CO2-VOC-EPD/README.md

 | [RAK12039](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK12039/Overview/) ⤴️ | WisBlock Particle Matter sensor |
 | [RAK12047](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK12047/Overview/) ⤴️ | WisBlock VOC sensor |
 | [RAK14000](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK14000/Overview/) ⤴️ | WisBlock EPD |

-## Power consumption
-The MCU and LoRa transceiver go into sleep mode between measurement cycles to save power.
-I could measure a sleep current of 40uA of the whole system for a solution that enables sleep.
-Some solutions, like the RAK12047 VOC sensor, that require more frequent wake-ups, have a higher power consumption.
-In addition, sensors like the RAK12037 CO2 gas or the RAK12039 PM sensors will consume more power as well.

 ----